 CITB’s new business plan, Vision 2020 highlights outcomes we want to achieve for the industry, one of which is widening the talent pool and attracting more people into construction.
 To achieve this outcome, we are targeting our funding to projects that promote behaviours like collaboration, community engagement and evaluation.
 From our perspective Tradeswomen into Maintenance ticks all those boxes.

 The project focuses on improving diversity in the construction industry by undertaking research to understand the challenges faced by women and employers in the sector.
 Using this research, the project works with communities and industry to develop measures to mitigate such challenges.

 A crucial aspect of the CITB Funding Programme is that whenever a project finishes, we share its products with other construction firms.
 Tradeswomen into Maintenance is a sustainable model that can be transferred and embedded by other construction employers.
-All of the project resources developed are free and available to download so you can use them too for your business.
+All of the project resources (External link - Opens in a new tab or window) developed are free and available to download so you can use them too for your business.

 In the past our industry’s been guilty of not sharing best practice or lessons learned from particular initiatives, good or otherwise.
 If we’re going to solve all the ills of the construction industry, we need to follow this collaborative approach and work together to encourage diversity.

 Dr Rachel Iredale is CITB's Evaluation and Impact Manager.